1st Grade Classroom Reveal

 This is it, my big classroom reveal!
 This is the first year where I have stayed in the same room in the same grade.
 As I approached my room, I really wanted to make it more functional in terms of wall space.
 The physical space is almost identical to last year because honestly, it worked.
 With only minor tweaks being made to my room over the summer, I’ve had a hard time finding the motivation to share.
 I really do like our learning space but the lack of novelty was initially a struggle for me.
 So, 7 weeks in, here is a classroom tour of our 1st grade learning space!

-You’ll noticed there is no theme.
+You’ll notice there is no theme.
 Rather, clean lines, organized materials, and blue/green hints throughout our room.
 With lots of natural light and fantastic color-blocking provided by the district, I really don’t want to overwhelm the room with too much color or stuff.

-Our Learning Nooks
+Our Classroom Reveal Learning Nooks

 Work on Writing

 On the side of the desk, you see mini-dictionaries with theme-specific words with picture clues.
 Then, there is our bucket of clipboards.
 Our class journals become collaborative writing projects and our mailbox will be introduced after Fall Break (in two weeks) as we learn to write letters.
 Pigeon (Mo Willems’ creation) takes the mail from our mailbox and delivers it around the school!

 Above our Work on Writing center, is our classroom alphabet and number line.
 To the right of the center, you see our class word wall.
 Last year, our word wall was much higher (above the cubbies) and I was never able to maintain it.
 This year, I’m hoping to use it more by keeping it reachable…we shall see!

 Classroom Reveal Of Our Small-Group Space